brunocbr/phi-notes/README.md

 - Notes are identified by unique, sequential numbers (`0001`, `0002` etc.).
 - Notes may be linked using the wikilink syntax (`[[0001]]`).
 - Notes may have "parent" and "descendant" notes; they may also be linked to project notes.
-- Bibliographical annotation is supported with appropriate BibTeX references.
+- Bibliographical annotation is supported with BibTeX references.
 - Notes may have tags (identified by `#hashtags`).
 - Notes have a YAML(ish) frontmatter to keep metadata and are (preferrably, but not necessarily) written in Markdown.